Aquatic Therapy is a powerful tool for rehabilitation of disabled individuals seeking functional therapy.

 Your disabled client or loved one has proceeded through the continuum of care.
 But now you seek the best quality of life for them and that means improving their physical ability.
-At Fitness Therapy Unlimited, we are here to empower them to move more easily, reach farther, and perform daily activities with great ease.
+At Functional Therapy Unlimited, we are here to empower them to move more easily, reach farther, and perform daily activities with great ease.
 In short, enable them to be more independent.

 Aquatic Therapy, also known as aqua therapy or water therapy, is an ideal treatment for some disabled individuals, as the therapy uses water’s natural characteristics — providing a powerful workout while cushioning the body against excess strain.
 It fosters a safer exercise environment — thus making clients feel more at ease during exercises they could not normally attempt during a land therapy session.